 Of course, you can open a bank account and do numerous things in a branch.
 But without a doubt, branch closures are increasingly common and banks without any bricks and mortar presence are on the rise.
 Consider, for example, challenger banks such as Monzo, Revolut, and Starling Bank.
 These changes can be hard to adjust to – especially if you’re not online and have been using your local branch for years.

-Although not every older person is a natural silver surfer, numbers are moving in the right direction.
-ONS data, reported by the Guardian, showed that the number of older people going online has shot up from 29% in 2013 to over half in 2020.
+Although not every older person is a natural silver surfer, numbers are moving in the right direction, as the ONS data shows.

 But there’s still a lot of people to get online, if they’re willing.
 So the challenge is providing truly inclusive access to digital services.
 If a system doesn’t work – for example, setting up a direct debit online – it’s unlikely someone will use it again.
 That’s probably why we see older people using online services, and then stopping.

 Digital money and the elderly

 Banking is one of the areas reluctant internet users may feel the most uncomfortable with.
 After all, it’s their money we’re talking about.
 They may have embraced or become more familiar with video calling or streaming TV, but still prefer to go into a branch for banking tasks – despite banks urging customers to use online channels during the coronavirus outbreak.

 Adopting a new form of money management can be daunting for anyone.
 As such, it’s important to understand what benefits come with a swap to the world of online banking.
 Some advantages of online banking, which seniors might not be aware of include:

 - The ability to check your account from anywhere.
 While monthly paper statements help you stay on top of your finances to a point, online banking makes it possible to check how much money is coming out of an account on a daily basis.
 This is particularly handy if a person needs to make a big payment but isn’t sure if they have the necessary funds in their account.